leonardoss/vimcar/README.md

 ```
 $ yarn test:coverage
 ```
-The application will be avaible on: http://localhost:3000
+The application will be available on: http://localhost:3000

 ### Considerations
 #### About the app
 - I tried to use stateless components as much as possible, they're easy to read, debug and test.
-- I used an approach more close to Atomic design in terms of connect componets to Store.
+- I used an approach more close to Atomic design in terms of connect components to Store.
 I decided to connect only Home and spread props along the component tree.
 I like this approach because makes the internal components easy to test
-- I choosed to use Sagas because i think they match very well with Redux and make it simple to extend funcionalities for future
+- I choose to use Sagas because i think they match very well with Redux and make it simple to extend functionalities for future
-- I just added the API key in a .env file, a best solution would be having a env variable in the container, event beeter a service like AWS Secrets Manager to store our API keys
+- I just added the API key in a .env file, a best solution would be having a env variable in the container, even better a service like AWS Secrets Manager to store our API keys
 - Regarding the filter there are so many ways to do.
 I went to an approach more simple as possible.
     - I really liked this approach https://redux.js.org/recipes/computing-derived-data/ but a little complex to start so i decided to be simple.
-    - Another way could be using a copy of my 'consumers' (like 'filteredConsumers') to always maintaing the top 10 filled.
+    - Another way could be using a copy of my 'consumers' (like 'filteredConsumers') to always maintain the top 10 filled.

 #### Tests
 I made SnapShots and Smoke test for the all components